bhcao/deep-interatomic-potential-models/README.md

 ## 👀 Overview

 *dipm* is a enhancement of [MLIP](https://github.com/instadeepai/mlip) standing for **Deep Interatomic Potentials Models (DIPM)**.
-It provides the following functionality:
+It provides the following
+functionality:

 - Multiple NNX model architectures (for now: MACE, NequIP, ViSNet, LiTEN, EquiformerV2 and UMA)
 - Dataset loading and preprocessing
 - Training and fine-tuning MLIP models
 - Batched inference with trained MLIP models
-- MD simulations and energy minimizations with JAX-MD backend.
+- MD simulations and energy minimizations with JAX-MD and ASE backend.

 The purpose of the library is to provide users with a toolbox to deal with MLIP models in true end-to-end fashion.